ballplayer09/hwkFin5350/hwk2/log.md

 Finished bond pricing with cashflows and checked our answers.
 Then coded Problem 4 using our experience with problems 2 & 3, went much smoother than the first few.
 Have some troubleshooting

 David and Isaac log file, 3 pm on 10/28

+Isaac: 3 - 3:15
+Completed addendum problems 1 and 2

+David: 3:15 - 3:40
+Completed addendum problems 3 through 5

+Isaac: 3:40 - 4:15
+Completed the remaining problems but found that our yield to maturity function results were not matching the numpy_financial irr function